 Also, the Simara Airport is one of the most important airports in Nepal.
-Since it is linked with Raxaual i.e. commercial hub to Nepal for importing and exporting goods from India.
+Since it is linked with Raxaual i.e. commercial hub of Nepal for importing and exporting goods from India.
 The commercial town is located in Birjung which is 20 kilometers away from the Simara airport.

 Simara Airport started its first operation on 4 July 1958.
-The airport is operatable all seasons as it is not restricted to any weather condition.
+The airport is operatable in all seasons as it is not restricted to any weather condition.
 The airport is a vital link for the people of Simara and the Bara District, providing access to essential services and supplies.

 |Elevation||136 m/445 ft.|

 6. Bharatpur Airport, Bharatpur